JuliaLang/julia/doc/stdlib/io-network.rst

    Get the IP address and the port that the given TCP socket is connected to (or bound to, in the case of TCPServer).

-.. function:: parseip(addr)

-   ..
-Docstring generated from Julia source

-   Parse a string specifying an IPv4 or IPv6 ip address.

 .. function:: IPv4(host::Integer) -> IPv4

    ..
 Docstring generated from Julia source